TZ-zzz/TZ-zzz.github.io/_pages/about.md

 I am a first-year PhD student in Electrical and Computer Engineering at the [University of Texas at Austin](https://www.ece.utexas.edu/).
 I previously earned my master’s degree from the [University of Illinois at Urbana-Champaign](https://illinois.edu/) and bachelor's degree from the [University of Toronto](https://www.utoronto.ca/).

 My research interests broadly span computer systems, security and computer architecture.
 I am currently working with [Prof. Neil Zhao](https://zzrcxb.me/) on the topic of microservice security.
-Previousl, I worked on improving the reliability of cloud system management under the supervision of [Prof. Tianyin Xu](https://tianyin.github.io).
+Previously, I worked on improving the reliability of cloud system management under the supervision of [Prof. Tianyin Xu](https://tianyin.github.io).

 Experience
 ======